-A selection of Johnson’s music is featured in our special exhibition, Black Founders: The Forten Family of Philadelphia, open Feb.
+A selection of Johnson’s music was featured in our special exhibition, Black Founders: The Forten Family of Philadelphia, open Feb.
 11 through Nov.
 26, 2023, as Johnson was a friend and neighbor of the Fortens.
-At a listening station in the exhibit, guests can hear historically informed performances of Johnson’s compositions using instruments from the early 1800s.
+At a listening station in the exhibit, guests could hear historically informed performances of Johnson’s compositions using instruments from the early 1800s.
 These recordings replicate what Johnson’s music might have sounded like in the homes, concert halls, and streets of Philadelphia during Johnson’s lifetime.

 Listen to the Music of Francis Johnson

 The Jeremy Winston Chorale - Man of Colour